TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/NotificationApi.rst

     Contains all actions that get rendered as buttons inside the notification.

 Example:

+..  literalinclude:: _ES6/_flash-message-demo.js
+    :caption: EXT:some_extension/Resources/Public/JavaScript/flash-message-demo.js

+To stay compatible with both TYPO3 v11 and v12 the (deprecated) RequireJS module can still be used:

-..  code-block:: js
+..  literalinclude:: _RequireJS/_flash-message-demo.js

-    require(['TYPO3/CMS/Backend/Notification'], function(Notification) {
-      Notification.success('Well done', 'Whatever you did, it was successful.');
-    });
+    :caption: EXT:some_extension/Resources/Public/JavaScript/FlashMessageDemo.js

 Actions
 -------

-Since TYPO3 v10.1 the notification API may bind actions to a notification that execute certain tasks when invoked.
+The notification API may bind actions to a notification that execute certain tasks when invoked.
 Each action item is an object containing the fields :js:`label` and :js:`action`:

 .. rst-class:: dl-parameters